 What is the best time to visit Thailand?

-People often ask me when they should come visit Thailand.
-Generally speaking, a trip is worthwhile at any time of the year.
+People often ask me when they should visit Thailand.
+Generally speaking, it’s always a good time!
 Every season has its own set of cultural events and you can hardly get bored with all the available activities.
-But since weather conditions play such an important role in this tropical country, I suggest you make a trip during the “cold” and dry season.
+But since weather conditions will affect your level of comfort and your travel plans, I recommend to make a trip during the “cold” and dry season.

 Advantages of traveling in the rainy season

 But unlike a common misconception, it doesn’t rain all day during the rainy season.
 Usually, it’s a short but intense downpour.
 Moreover, it will likely start raining in the afternoon or in the evening, which makes outdoor activities possible in the morning.
 So if you don’t mind “working around” the rain and making compromises due to weather conditions, you can benefit from very low prices.
 Flights and hotels are often very cheap in June, but more expensive in July and August because of the holiday season for Western tourists.

 There’s something appealing about the rainy season.
 A heavy monsoon rain is pretty impressive to watch.
 It is also refreshening and cleans the air which Bangkokians highly appreciate.
 Furthermore, the vegetation comes to a peak.
 The rice fields in the central region and even in the dry plains of Isaan turn lush.
 As already mentioned, it’s possible to find beautiful aspects in Thailand at any given time of the year!

 Lush vegetation in Khao Yai National Park.
 One of my favorite retreats in the rainy season.